tpenland/CommandDispatcher/README.md

         ...
     ```

-    Comparing that to the MQTT protocol, the topic structure serves as a routing mechansim in much the same way as the URL does in HTTP.
-However, unlike HTTP there are no methods like GET, POST, etc. in MQTT.
-Once the message is pulled from the topic, we typically use attributes on the message envelope, such as message type, to determine which part of the system - which component or method - should recieve the method.
-This will then often be implemented in a switch/case statment type structure:
+Comparing that to the MQTT protocol, the topic structure serves as a routing mechanism in much the same way as the URL does in HTTP.
+However, unlike HTTP there are no built-in methods like GET, POST, etc. in MQTT.
+Once the message is pulled from the topic, we typically use attributes on the message envelope, such as message type, to determine which part of the system - which component or method - should receive the method.
+This will then often be implemented in a switch/case statement type structure:

     ``` psuedo-code
     switch (message.CommandType)